TerjeKir/weiss/README.md

 * #### SyzygyPath
   Path to syzygy tablebase files.

+* #### MultiPV
+  Output the N best lines when searching.
+Leave at 1 for best performance.

 * #### NoobBook
   Allow Weiss to query and play moves suggested by [noobpwnftw's online opening database](https://www.chessdb.cn/queryc_en/).